joe-of-all-trades/deep-learning-cv/README.md

 Welcome !
 This repo contains material for the 'Application of deep leanrning in Computer Vision' course held in National Cheng-Kung University during 3/3 - 4/28, 2018.

+Thanks to Google's generosity, you can practice making deep neural net on Google Colaboratory using free GPU resource provided by Google.
+An instruction on how to do this can be found [here](./week2/Project).

 Syllabus for the course is as follows:

 #### First week: Basics of deep neural network